 This would be a remarkable pace, as Evelozcity, as Canoo was previously known, was only founded in December 2017.
 According to local media sources, the company received or is receiving the start-up capital from wealthy entrepreneur families from Germany, China and Taiwan who are new to the automotive industry.
 In March 2019, the startup announced the renaming as Canoo and announced for the first time that it wanted to build four electric vehicles on their skateboard platform: a lifestyle vehicle, a commuter vehicle, a delivery vehicle and a ride-hailing vehicle.

-Everything sounds very promising, but it should not be forgotten that Canoo has recently experienced some unrest at board level.
+Everything sounds very promising, despite the unrest Canoo has recently experienced at board level.
 First Karl-Thomas Neumann retired from the executive board, shortly afterwards Stefan Krause did the same, although he will continue to take care of Canoo’s financing from the supervisory board.
 Krause’s position as CEO has meanwhile been taken over by Ulrich Kranz, former head of BMW-i and former head of Canoo development.